02SpaceCodes/WizcrapiaARG/README.md

-# Very Cool Puzzle Game All About The Wizcrapian Lore
+# ARG Game About The Lore Of A Growing Friendship

 - Cool Gameplay